pandas-dev/pandas/doc/source/user_guide/options.rst

-                                                     Should be one of "html" or "latex". styler.render.max_elements              262144       Maximum number of datapoints that Styler will render trimming either rows, columns or both to fit. styler.render.encoding                  utf-8        Default encoding for output HTML or LaTeX files. styler.format.formatter                 None         Object to specify formatting functions to ``Styler.format``. styler.format.na_rep                    None         String representation for missing data.
+                                                     Should be one of "html" or "latex". styler.render.max_elements              262144       Maximum number of datapoints that Styler will render trimming either rows, columns or both to fit. styler.render.max_rows                  None         Maximum number of rows that Styler will render.
+By default this is dynamic based on ``max_elements``. styler.render.max_columns               None         Maximum number of columns that Styler will render.
+By default this is dynamic based on ``max_elements``. styler.render.encoding                  utf-8        Default encoding for output HTML or LaTeX files. styler.format.formatter                 None         Object to specify formatting functions to ``Styler.format``. styler.format.na_rep                    None         String representation for missing data.